GluuFederation/docs-ce-prod/3.1.3/source/user-management/scim2.md

       https://<host-name>/identity/restv1/scim/v2/Users
 ```

-As response you will have a JSON file that looks like this:
+As the response, you will have a JSON file that looks like this:

 ```
 {